Estimating Population Size with Link-Tracing Sampling: Empirical Study

-In the two-sample study we utilized the bias-adjusted Lincoln-Petersen population size estimator (Chapman, 1951).
-In the three-sample study, we utilized the following population size estimators:
+In the two-sample study we utilize the bias-adjusted Lincoln-Petersen population size estimator \citep{Chapman1951}.
+We take as an estimator for the variance of this estimator that which is proposed by \cite{Seber1970}.

-\begin{itemize} \item the $M_0$ estimator based on a log-linear model (Rivest and Baillargeon, 2007), \item Chao's (1987) $M_h$ lower bound estimator, \item the Poisson2 (using a Poisson model) estimator based on an $M_h$ assumption (Rivest and Baillargeon, 2007), \item Darroch's $M_h$ estimator (Darroch et al., 1993), and \item the Gamma3.5 (using a Gamma model) estimator based on an $M_h$ assumption (Rivest and Baillargeon, 2007). \end{itemize}
+In the three-sample study we make use of the population size estimators, and corresponding estimators of the variance of these estimators, provided by the `Rcapture' package \citep{Rivest2012}.
+In particular we use those estimates bias-corrected through frequency modifications (see \citealp{Rivest2001} for further details), namely: the maximum likelihood estimator based on a log-linear model \citep{Baillargeon2007}; the \cite{Chao1987} $M_h$ lower bound estimator; the Poisson2 (using a Poisson model) estimator based on an $M_h$ assumption \citep{Baillargeon2007}; Darroch's $M_h$ estimator \citep{Darroch1993}; and the Gamma3.5 (using a Gamma model) estimator based on an $M_h$ assumption \citep{Baillargeon2007}.

-The first estimator is based on a homogenous sampling model, the $M_0$ model, so that all individuals have equal probability of being selected for each sample.
-Each of the other estimators is based on a heterogeneity sampling model, the $M_h$ model, to allow for differing selection probabilities between individuals.
-Though our study is one that is based on homogenous selection probabilities, we shall explore the use of the estimators based on the $M_h$ model to gauge the increase in precision of the improved estimators.
-In both studies we also explored the estimator for the average out-degree that was presented in Section 3.
+In each study we explore the estimator for the population proportion of injection drug-users, as well as the average out-degree by replacing $y_i$ with $w_i^+$ in Expression \eqref{preliminary mean}.
+We take as estimators for the variance of these estimators that proposed in Expression \eqref{varyFPC}.

-The aforementioned estimators can be obtained with the ``closedp.bc" function in the ``Rcapture" package in R. The ``closedp.bc" function was chosen since it has the feature of performing a bias correction through frequency modifications (see Rivest and L´evesque (2001) and Rivest and Baillargeon (2007) for further details).
+The one-sample design-based estimator, bias-adjusted Lincoln-Petersen estimator, and maximum likelihood estimator are all based on a homogenous sampling model, namely the $M_0$ model.
+Each of the other population size estimators is based on a heterogenous sampling model, the $M_h$ model, which rests on the assumption that selection probabilities differ between individuals within each sample (see \cite{Chao2001} for more details).
+Though our study is based on homogenous selection probabilities, we shall explore the use of the estimators based on the $M_h$ model to gauge the increase in precision of the improved estimators.